trujunzhang/App-1.4.26-2-fixed/docs/README.md

 More details about the Jekyll project structure can be found [here](https://jekyllrb.com/docs/structure/).
 Note that all html files in this project support the use of the [liquid template language](https://shopify.github.io/liquid/).

 # Terminology
-- **Platform**: Expensify Classic and New Expensify are the two platforms.
+- **Platform**: Expensify Classic and New Ieatta are the two platforms.
 They are shown on the homepage.
   - **Hub**: A hub is a collection of related articles.
 It comprises of:
     - **Article**: The document that explains some feature.
     - **Subcategory**: A narrower collection of related articles.